phil-opp/blog_os/blog/content/edition-2/posts/03-vga-text-buffer/index.md

 volatile = "0.2.6"
 ```

+Make sure to specifiy `volatile` version `0.2.6`.
+We will run into errors using later versions of the crate.

 The `0.2.6` is the [semantic] version number.
 For more information, see the [Specifying Dependencies] guide of the cargo documentation.

 [semantic]: https://semver.org/